jkallini/jkallini.github.io/_posts/2018-07-20-maze-adventures.md

 ## Preface

-***Maze Adventures*** is a **Unity3D** game that I developed at Princeton Summer Programming Experiences (SPE) during the summer of 2018.
+***Maze Adventures*** is a **Unity3D** game that I developed at Princeton Summer Programming Experiences during the summer of 2018.
 I was one of 16 first-year Computer Science students chosen to work on an independent project with Princeton faculty.

 In preparation for creating the final game shown below, I researched and studied various maze